John Thirtle: Artistic career

 The art historian Marjorie Allthorpe-Guyton charted Thirtle's development as an artist into four periods.
-During the first period, c.1803 – 1808, he produced few works, and his style fluctuated; the following period from 18081813 is marked by the strong influence of Cotman.
-During his third period, from 18131819, when his article style returned to being more conventional and less realistic, he produced outdoors what the art historian Andrew Hemingway has described as "wonderfully spontaneous and sure sketches".
+During the first period, c.1803 – 1808, he produced few works, and his style fluctuated; the following period from 1808 to 1813 is marked by the strong influence of Cotman.
+During his third period, from 1813 to 1819, when his article style returned to being more conventional and less realistic, he produced outdoors what the art historian Andrew Hemingway has described as "wonderfully spontaneous and sure sketches".
 After 1819 he produced few works.

 Thirtle's earliest known work is his landscape The Windmill (1800), an unusual subject matter for him, as he first exhibited works that were not landscapes, but portraits and paintings of other subjects.
 By 1806 he had begun to increase his output of landscapes, and to stand out as a master of the genre of watercolour painting.
 In 1803, Crome and Robert Ladbrooke formed the Norwich Society of Artists, which included Vincent, Charles Hodgson, Daniel Coppin, James Stark and Robert Dixon.
 Their first exhibition, in 1805, marked the start of the Norwich School of painters, the first British art movement created outside London.
 Thirtle exhibited five paintings as one of the five featured artists.

 Thirtle was a major figure within the Norwich School of painters.
 He was probably a founding member of the Norwich Society of Artists, but his membership of the society was only first recorded three years after it was founded.
 He exhibited during the first years of the society, showing only miniatures.
 After he became a landscape artist, depicting scenes of thunderstorms and the rivers Yare and Wensum, the nature of his exhibited works changed.
 Crome, Cotman and Thirtle were sources of inspiration for the artists of the Norwich School.
 Thirtle served as vice-president of the society from 1806 to 1812.
 His output of exhibited works declined from a peak of 17 (produced in 1806) until he exhibited only six works in 1817, and none the year after that, making a total of 97.
 He exhibited only once outside Norwich, at the Royal Academy in London in 1808.
 His business responsibilities prevented him from working as a full-time artist, and he abandoned painting during his final illness.